Xiraeth/odin-weather-app/README.md

 # odin-weather-app
 App that displays the weather in a specific location
-Build with Javascript, HTML & CSS
+Built with Javascript, HTML & CSS